 Born and raised in Michigan, I was exposed to what seemed to be a normal way of living - drugs, prostitution, shootings and robberies.
 I lived in a rough area, was schooled in a middle class white area and being bi-racial was not accepted by either.
 At the same time, I was dealing with physical and sexual abuse.
 I chose alcohol and drugs as my escape.
 Eventually I transitioned from a job at a Fortune-500 company to selling drugs and my life unraveled.

 I decided to move to Portland, and discovered that the move did not take care of the problems I faced.
 I was sleeping on the streets, breaking into houses and using anyone I could to get my next fix – the drugs had taken over.
 Finally, when I was sleeping in a drug house, I decided to get clean after a long history of use.
 Two weeks later, I was introduced to Transition Projects and was accepted into their short-term residential program.

 The programs and services provided structure and allowed me to gain my self-worth back.

 The feeling of disconnect was fading, stability returned, and Transition Projects asked me to be a mentor, which led to me being hired as a Street Outreach Specialist and a Residential Advocate.
 I was promoted to Residential Case Manager, and in 2016 I led the agency in housing placements.
 I then spent one and a half years managing the agency’s (and County’s then) largest shelter.
 I am now the Income Development Program Manager at Transition Projects.
-I am happy to say I am celebrating my sixth year in recovery and continuing to be a positive parental role model.
+I am happy to say I am celebrating my eighth year in recovery and continuing to be a positive parental role model.